The small Haworthia Retusa [ha-WORTH-ee-a re-TOO-suh] is a popular succulent plant with a short rosette of thick, triangular leaves.

 Size and Growth

-Haworthia retusa is a slow-growing succulent that mostly grows in the ground, with the rosette showing on the surface.
+Haworthia retusa is a slow-growing succulent that mostly grows in the ground, with star-shaped rosettes showing on the surface.

-The rosette includes triangular green succulent leaves with a recurved shape and rarely exceeds four or five inches, especially when cultivated.
+The rosette includes triangular green succulent leaves with a recurved leaf shape and rarely exceeds 4″ or 5″ inches, especially when cultivated.

 It also produces offsets, which form in clumps around the mother plant.

-NOTE: The leaf tips on Haworthia retusa have translucent windows which interest botanist.
+NOTE: The leaf tips on Haworthia retusa have translucent windows, which interest botanists.
 These ‘windows’ illuminate the interior photosynthetic leaf areas.

 Flowering and Fragrance